 Roasted bone marrow with grain mustard, pan-roasted Wagyu beef and the suckling pig pie are just a few of the popular, superbly executed dishes that have made Ludivine’s reputation shine.
 If you’d like to have drinks with dinner, the bartenders at Ludivine serve up some of the best cocktails in the city.
 You can also browse the wine list or sample their variety of premium local, craft beers.

 The menu at Bramble changes with the seasons and includes breakfast staples like piggies & eggs, migas or khachapuri, an Eastern-European pull apart bread filled with cheese and eggs.
 At lunch enjoy favorites like five cheese mac & cheese, pork and beans with cornbread or the B.K.T. - bacon, kale and tomato salad.
-Conveniently located in the Blue Dome District, The Bramble is becoming a strong statement for the local and slow food movements in Oklahoma.
+With three locations in the Tulsa area, The Bramble is becoming a strong statement for the local and slow food movements in Oklahoma.

 The Living Kitchen Farm & Dairy in Depew hosts farm-to-table dinner parties for groups of 15 to 40 people featuring ingredients grown or raised on the farm or other nearby farms.
 The seasonal menu varies from meal to meal and these dinner parties, held in a charming cabin on the farm grounds, become such a draw, it can be hard to get a reservation at the table.
 Nonetheless, chefs Lisa Becklund and Linda Ford have proven to be generous hosts and engaged members of the community.